ansys/pymapdl/doc/source/getting_started/wsl.rst

     export ANSYSLMD_LICENSE_FILE=1055@$winhostIP

-Ru MAPDL on a local Docker image
+Run MAPDL on a local Docker image
 ********************************

 To run a Docker image, you must follow all steps in `Run PyMAPDL on WSL`_ .